 Modify schemaless data

 Spanner Graph maps data from tables to graph nodes and edges.
-When you change input table data, it directly causes mutations to the corresponding graph data.
+When you change input table data, this change directly causes mutations to the corresponding graph data.
 For more information about graph data mutation, see Insert, update, or delete Spanner Graph data.

-This section provides examples for how to create, update, and delete graph data.
+This section provides examples that show how to create, update, and delete graph data.

 Insert graph data